beam-cloud/beta9/README.md

 - Scale out workloads to thousands of GPU (or CPU) containers
 - Ultrafast cold-start for custom ML models
-- Automatic scaling up and down to zero
+- Automatic scale to zero so you pay for only what you use
 - Flexible distributed storage for storing models and function outputs
 - Distribute workloads across multiple cloud providers
 - Easily deploy task queues and functions using simple Python abstractions